Skip to main content

 More than just mother and daughter through donation

-When Sandy & Clay Roberson adopted Claire in 2000, they had no idea that they would soon have a very sick baby.
+When Sandy and Clay Roberson adopted Claire in 2000, they had no idea that they would soon have a very sick baby.
 Claire was diagnosed with biliary atresia at four months old and they learned she would need a liver transplant.
-Both parents were tested and it was determined that Sandy, being a universal donor with a blood type of O-, was a suitable donor for her daughter.
+Both parents were tested, and it was determined that Sandy, being a universal donor with a blood type of O-, was a suitable donor for her daughter.
 Sandy donated a part of her liver to Claire in March 2001.
 Sandy says, “The immediate change was remarkable.
 And we heard her laugh for the first time ever at nine months old.”

 Claire understands her miracle and wants to set an example for others.
-She says, “It’s just a chance at life.
+She says, “It’s a chance at life.
 When I die, I want to become a donor.”
 Sandy says, “Being able to save my child’s life will always be the greatest achievement of my life.”

 What can YOU make possible?